Do cold showers boost immunity?

 MIXED EVIDENCE

-A 2025 systematic review found that cold water immersion showed no significant immediate effects on immune function, but narrative analysis suggested longer-term benefits including a 29% reduction in sickness absence among cold shower users.
-The evidence base is limited by few high-quality trials, small sample sizes, and short follow-up periods, making definitive conclusions about immunity boosting difficult.
+A 2025 systematic review found that cold water immersion had no significant effects on immune function immediately or 1 hour after exposure, but narrative analysis suggested longer-term benefits including a 29% reduction in sickness absence among cold shower users.
+The evidence base is constrained by few high-quality trials, small sample sizes, and lack of diversity in study populations.

 Overall confidence